Discontinuous percolation via suppression of neighboring clusters in a network: Introduction

 This paper is organized as follows.
 In Sec.~\ref{sec:model}, we introduce the model used in this study, and in Sec.~\ref{sec:discpt}, we observe a DPT of a single macroscopic cluster and provide an analytical explanation of this phenomenon.
 Then in Sec.~\ref{sec:cdist} we examine the critical behavior of the cluster size distribution following the DPT.
 In Sec.~\ref{sec:discussion}, we conclude by discussing the implications of our findings.
-The Appendix provides a supplemental analytical analysis to explore the origin of the critical behavior observed in the cluster size distribution.
+Appendix A provides a supplemental analytical analysis to explore the origin of the critical behavior observed in the cluster size distribution.
+In Appendix B, we numerically observe a DPT in bipartite networks with both Poisson and scale-free degree distributions, and in Appendix C, we summarize the comparison between the current and previous results~\cite{yschosciadv2025}.